-Choose between the Lasso \bigcirc and Marquee \bigtriangledown options to change the selection style of the tool.
+Choose between the Lasso 🔎 and Marquee 🧋 options to change the selection style of the tool.

-• Click and hold Alt to temporarily switch from the current mode to the other.
+Click and hold Alt to temporarily switch from the current mode to the other.

-- The Snap to Contour an option will snap the selected anchor point to any line you position it on-see Contour Editor Options on page 172. - The Snap and Align and option lets you snap the selected anchor point to any existing line while displaying temporary rulers as a guide that you can also snap your anchor point to-see Contour Editor Options on page 172. - The Snap to Grid \Rightarrow option snaps your selection according to the currently enabled grid.
+- The Snap to Contour an option will snap the selected anchor point to any line you position it on-see Contour Editor Options on page 158. - The Snap and Align an option lets you snap the selected anchor point to any existing line while displaying temporary rulers as a guide that you can also snap your anchor point to-see Contour Editor Options on page 158. - The Snap to Grid option snaps your selection according to the currently enabled grid.